ankan17/learncwithme/_posts/c-tutorial-series/2017-08-12-making-decisions.md

 + Always use the parenthesis to enclose the condition statement and do not enclose the condition within quotes because that always gets evaluated to true, no matter what the condition is.

-+ Enough about the condition part, let’s now talk about what happens when the condition gets fulfilled.
++ Enough about the condition part, let's now talk about what happens when the condition gets fulfilled.
 What happens is that whatever is written within the pair of braces following it gets executed.
 This can be any valid C instruction, but not type declaration instruction.

 + What happens when you miss the braces?
 Well, being the obedient language C is, it does not throw any errors on you.
 But in that case, only the first line is considered as part of the if statement.
 The other instructions that follow, get executed whether or not the condition gets fulfilled.
 For example, check out the difference between the outputs of the following code snippets.